EmotiBit/EmotiBit_Docs/Getting_Started/Updating_EmotiBit_Firmware.md

             - Install Arduino SAMD Boards
             - Install Adafruit SAMD _**(use version 1.5.1)**_
         </details>
-- If you are using a Feather not provided by us, you might have to update teh WiFi shield.
+- If you are using a Feather not provided by us, you might have to update the WiFi shield.
 [Click here](./Updating_WiFi_Shield.md) to update the WiFi shield.
 - Along with the main FW(Firmware), yo will also need to grab some other Libraries fo reprogram the EmotiBit.
 - Open Arduino IDE is not already open.
 - Go to `Tools` > `Library Manager`.
 Enter the names of the following Libraries in the search box.
 When the search results show the required library,hover your mouse over the option displayed, click on `install` button that appears.
 For any Library listed with a particular version, make sure you choose the appropriate version in the dropdown for that library, and install that.